A-Ozan/Masters-Degree-Research-Project/Guide/Installation-EN.md

 ---

 # 3. Installation of Elasticsearch and Kibana
-## Installation and Configuration of Elasticsearch and Kbiana
+## Installation and Configuration of Elasticsearch and Kibana
 ### Step 1 - Preparation
 - First, we need to prepare the system for the Elastic Stack: